roboprog/gator-js/README.md

 Google and Facebook have both a lot of resources, and very large scaling challenges.
 Most little applications / prototypes do not.
-Most of use are simply trying to stand up something quickly, with some emphasis on it still working correctly as well as being able to come back to it after 6 months and still make sense of it without too much effort.
+Most of us are simply trying to stand up something quickly, with some emphasis on it still working correctly as well as being able to come back to it after 6 months and still make sense of it without too much effort.